vmware-archive/liota/README.md

 ```bash
   /etc/init.d/
 ```
-To start the autostartliota script perform the following steps:
+To enable/disable the autostart service perform the following steps:

 ### On Debian/Ubuntu: